adambard/learnxinyminutes-docs/sing.html.markdown

 [official Sing web site](https://mdegirolami.wixsite.com/singlang).

-If you want to play with sing you are recommended to download the vscode pluging please follow the instructions at [Getting Started](https://mdegirolami.wixsite.com/singlang/copy-of-interfacing-sing-and-c-2)
+If you want to play with sing you are recommended to download the vscode plugin.
+Please follow the instructions at [Getting Started](https://mdegirolami.wixsite.com/singlang/copy-of-interfacing-sing-and-c-2)